 Mid-Cycle Tier 1 Advice Letter

-Would include changes to portfolio in response to updated Goals, DEER, ACC, or policy as of date certain

-Ministerial submission and should not affect budgets, savings, or cost-effectiveness forecasts
+Ministerial submission and on track with budgets, savings, or cost-effectiveness forecasts

-2 years after 4-year EE Budget Application
+2 years after 4-year EE Budget Application concurrent w/Annual Report

 Trigger-Based – Tier 3 Advice Letter (AL) or Petition for Modification (PFM):

 Significant changes would trigger a Tier 3 AL or PFM filing.
 Triggers may be backward looking (i.e. based on past performance) and/or forward looking.
+Check-points at 2 years and quarterly).
 Triggers could include:

-Applicant didn’t meet threshold
+Applicant not on track to or didn’t meet threshold (e.g. significant C/E drop)

-Applicant not on track to meet savings goals
+Applicant not on track to or didn’t meet savings goals (what level?)

 Insufficient budget